 Teaching institutions are advised to adapt the handbook in two ways: 1.to ensure that all text, charts and illustrations are consistent with nationally-adapted IMCI clinical guidelines, and 2.to ensure that its content and format corresponds to the teaching approach used by the institution

-"This manual, as the title suggests, is about how to protect children from sexual violence and sexual exploitation, specifically in disaster and emergency situations.
+"This manual is about how to protect children from sexual violence and sexual exploitation, specifically in disaster and emergency situations.
 It is not intended to be an academic report but instead is a practical guide that we hope will be of use to people working directly in the field.
 The aim is to provide fundamental information to assist personnel working in emergency situations in responding to protect children, in terms of what can be done before disaster strikes (which might be called ‘mitigation’ efforts), in the immediate aftermath (the ‘response’) and in the longer term reconstruction phase (sometimes called the ‘recovery’).
 We have also included recommended actions and key considerations to be taken into account in the event of sexual violence or sexual exploitation"

 "This discussion paper examines the links between cash transfers and the positive and negative outcomes for children; in particular the role cash transfers have played in protecting children from harm, exploitation, abuse and violence.
 The objective of this paper is to identify ways in which cash transfer activities could support the protection of children affected by emergencies"